Cubism

 • Creating a new dimension to painting, Cubists abandoned perspective, which had been used to depict space since the Renaissance.

 • They also turned away from the realistic modelling of figures.
-Instead, they portrayed objects form various angles.
+Instead, they portrayed objects from various angles.

 Cubism was developed in Paris during the first two decades of the twentieth century, chiefly led by Picasso and Braque.
 They took cues from the Post-Impressionist painter Paul Cézanne who painted with a flat, abstract approach – rendering geometric shapes: sphere, cone, and cylinder.
 Picasso and Braque pursued this approach until they began producing paintings that pictured the world in ways that it had never been seen before, presenting complex, multiple views of an object.
 An art critic who saw their early painting in an exhibit said the paintings reduced everything to “geometric outlines, to cubes.”
 So, this style was called “Cubism.”
 Many artists adopted this new style, mixing surface pattern and spatial ambiguities.